vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

 Note that the above contract inherits from the `Verfier` vlayer contract.
 It is necessary for veryfing the computation done by the Prover contract from the previous step.

-`claimOnce()` function takes proof returned by the vlayer SDK as the first argument.
+`claim()` function takes proof returned by the vlayer SDK as the first argument.
 Other arguments are public inputs returned from Prover `main()` function (in the same order).

 `onlyVerified(address, bytes4)` modifier ensures that proof is valid and takes two arguments:
 - Address of the Prover contract